↑

 • Sprinkle some crushed caramels and a little sea salt on the top.

-The desserts are very silky and rich so they’re best served in small portions.
-These whiskey shot glasses (affiliate link) would be perfect for serving!
-Cute espresso cups work well too.
+The decadent desserts are very silky and rich so they’re best served in small portions.
+These glasses (affiliate link) would be perfect for serving!
+Cute coffee cups or small ramekins work well too.

 What people are saying and FAQ